Skip to main content

 • Debug interactively: drop await mobile.pause() in a test, or record flows with npx taqwright codegen.

-See Running & debugging tests for tracing, screen recording and reports, and Parallel runs for workers / device pools / sharding.
+See Running & debugging tests for tracing, screen recording and reports, and Parallelism for workers / device pools / sharding.

 Updating taqwright